tianchenji/tianchenji.github.io/_pages/about.md

 I'm a third year PhD student in [HCA Lab](https://publish.illinois.edu/humancenteredautonomy/) in [Electrical and Computer Engineering](https://ece.illinois.edu/) at [University of Illinois at Urbana-Champaign](https://illinois.edu/), advised by Professor [Katie Driggs-Campbell](https://krdc.web.illinois.edu/).
 Before my PhD journey, I was an undergraduate at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/), where I majored in Electrical Engineering.

-My current research focuses on the intersection of machine learning and robotics.
+My current research focuses on the intersection of robotics and machine learning.
 My lifelong goal is to bring research ideas in papers to technology in daily life.

 Research interests:
 - Robot Perception